Ask us about our affordable payment options.

 Criminal Defense Lawyer in Ellisville, MO

 Criminal Defense Lawyer Ellisville, MO.
-Being arrested and accused of a crime, even a minor one such as a traffic ticket or driving while intoxicated, can change someone’s life permanently.
-Not only will your reputation among friends, family, and colleagues be permanently soiled, if found guilty you will be facing major penalties varying from fines to hours spent performing community service to even time in jail.
-Furthermore, if your charges are felonies, if you are convicted your rights as a citizen will be heavily limited, including a prohibition on voting or owning a firearm.
+Having a criminal charge filed against you, even a minor one such as a traffic ticket or driving while intoxicated, can change someone’s life forever.
+Not only will your reputation among friends, family, and colleagues be permanently affected, if found guilty you will be subject to significant penalties varying from fines to time spent performing community service to even time in jail.
+Also, if your charges are felonies, if you are convicted your rights as a citizen will be heavily restricted, including the inability to vote or own a firearm.

-Having the right Ellisville criminal defense lawyer representing you in front of a judge can your charges being lowered, if not entirely eliminated, and having to face these penalties.
-You need a lawyer who gives your case the utmost in personal care and attention, who will plan out an intelligent, successful defense strategy tailor-made for your unique circumstances, and do everything in their power to minimize—or even eliminate—the effect that criminal charges can have on your life.
+Having the right Ellisville criminal defense lawyer representing you in a court of law can your charges being lowered, if not entirely dropped, and having to suffer these punishments.
+You need a lawyer who gives your case the utmost in personal care and attention, who will map out an intelligent, winning defense strategy made especially for your own situation, and do everything in their power to minimize—or even eliminate—the effect that criminal charges can have on your life.

-The veteran Ellisville, MO criminal defense lawyers at Combs Law Group are here to assist Ellisville-area citizens of all kinds who are facing criminal charges limit the effect they have on their reputation, freedoms, and lives.
-Our standard of providing successful, client-focused legal representation is unmatched among criminal defense lawyers in Ellisville.
-We are waiting to talk to you about your case today and offer free, no-strings-attached initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Law Group on your side, call us at (314) 900-HELP or talk to us online today.
+The experienced Ellisville, MO criminal defense lawyers at Combs Law Group are here to assist Ellisville-area citizens from all walks of life who are facing criminal charges minimize the effect they have on their reputation, freedoms, and lives.
+Our standard of providing successful, client-focused legal representation is unequaled among criminal defense lawyers in Ellisville.
+We are ready to talk to you about your case today and offer free, no-strings-attached initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Law Group on your side, give us a call at (314) 900-HELP or contact online today.

 A Complete Ellisville, MO Criminal Defense Lawyer

-The skilled Ellisville, MO criminal defense lawyers at Combs Law Group take a diverse variety of case types and criminal charges, such as:
+The knowledgeable Ellisville, MO criminal defense lawyers at Combs Law Group handle a extensive array of case types and criminal charges, including:

-Choosing the right lawyer can make the difference between your case going in your way and being deprived of your rights and freedoms.
-In contrast with other Ellisville criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
-When you choose Combs Law Group, you can be assured that you can contact your Ellisville, MO criminal defense lawyer at any time, day or night, to talk about the facts of your case, legal strategy, or any other topic.
-No matter where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to be a friendly listener in your time of need.
+Choosing the right lawyer can be the difference between your case being decided in your way and being deprived of your rights and freedoms.
+Unlike other Ellisville criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
+When you choose Combs Law Group, you can be assured that you can talk to your Ellisville, MO criminal defense lawyer at any time, day or night, to talk about the facts of your case, how you want to proceed, or anything else.
+No matter where you are, what time it is, or your present circumstances, you will have a dedicated line to your attorney to listen and understand you in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may believe that if you “lay low” or say what they want to hear, you will be fine and they will not give you any more trouble.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call an experienced St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may believe that if you “lay low” or say the right thing, you will be all right and they will not hassle you further.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not believe you should talk to a criminal defense lawyer, but calling one could vastly improve the result of your case.
-Here are a few scenarios where calling a Ellisville defense lawyer is the right decision:
+It is 100% possible that you may not think you need to talk to a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
+Here are a few instances where calling a Ellisville defense lawyer is the right thing to do:

-- When officers “just want to ask questions”.
-If you were near the scene of a crime and were just passing through, it’s fine to talk to the police.
-However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are talking to you to begin with.
-A rookie or excited officer could take your account the wrong way and think that you are a prime suspect.
-If police want your eyewitness account, request if you can make an appointment with the officer.
-This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you say to the police clearly establishes that you were just a bystander.
-If the facts of your case are not clear and could possibly place you under suspicion, you may want to hire a criminal defense lawyer to protect your rights.
+- When police “just want to ask questions”.
+If you were at a crime scene and had nothing at all to do with it, it’s safe to talk to the police.
+However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses to begin with.
+A younger or excited officer could take your statement the wrong way and think that you are a prime suspect.
+If police want your eyewitness account, request if you can make an appointment with a detective.
+This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you tell the police clearly establishes that you were just a bystander.
+If the facts of your case are less obvious and could make you a suspect, you should hire a criminal defense lawyer to protect your rights.

-- When police want you to sign paperwork.
-Police cannot order you to do anything unless they have a reasonable suspicion that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly limits their ability to obtain search warrants or require you to grant access to personal information.
-However, police will from time to time ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
-If the police request that you sign one of these forms, politely decline and request to speak with a lawyer.
-Voluntarily permitting the police to gain access to these records, even if they did not have a legitimate reason to ask for them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.
+- When police want you to sign a document.
+Police cannot order you to do anything unless they have a genuine suspicion that you committed a crime.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly curtails their power to get search warrants or require you to grant access to personal information.
+However, police will occasionally ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these papers, politely decline and ask to talk with a lawyer.
+Voluntarily permitting the police to get access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most obvious time you need a criminal defense lawyer in Ellisville, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any inquiries without a lawyer in the room, and call a Ellisville criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most logical time you need a criminal defense lawyer in Ellisville, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any inquiries without a lawyer by your side, and call a Ellisville criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Ellisville, MO

 If there’s one thing that Ellisville drivers do not like to see in their rear-view mirror, it’s the distinctive sight of police sirens pulling them over for a moving violation.
-Motorists all over Ellisville, MO know that local municipal police departments use traffic enforcement not to promote good driving habits, but sometimes as additional revenue sources (especially if the town you are driving through has a declining property tax base, or indeed does not levy property tax on homeowners).
+Motorists all around Ellisville, MO know that local municipal law enforcement uses traffic enforcement not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the municipality you are driving through has a declining property tax base, or indeed does not have a property tax at all).

-Being written a traffic ticket in Ellisville, MO isn’t just a nuisance, it’s also a financial penalty.
-If you choose to pay your Ellisville traffic ticket, you indirectly plead guilty to the charges you were accused of and they go on your driving record.
-Depending on the severity of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets in general cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over again during this window you could be subject to increased penalties.
+Being given a traffic ticket in Ellisville, MO isn’t just a pain, it’s also a drain on your finances.
+If you choose to pay your Ellisville traffic ticket, you effectively plead guilty to the charges against you and they go on your driving record.
+Depending on the degree of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets in general cannot be removed from your driving record for at least three years, as well, which means that if you are pulled over another time during this window you could be subject to increased penalties.

-Many Ellisville drivers are choosing Combs Law Group as their Ellisville traffic ticket lawyer, and with good reason.
-Combs Law Group brings unparalleled legal acumen to every single one of its cases, even small moving violations.
-Our firm works tirelessly to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our top-notch Ellisville traffic ticket lawyer services come at an excellent value: just $49.99 for most cases, providing you access to quality legal services at a price you would not expect.
-If you have recently been given a traffic ticket in Ellisville, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Ellisville traffic ticket fixed.
+A growing number of Ellisville drivers are choosing Combs Law Group as their Ellisville traffic ticket lawyer, and for good reason.
+Combs Law Group brings unequaled legal acumen to every single one of its cases, even minor moving violations.
+Our firm works tirelessly to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Most importantly, our exceptional Ellisville traffic ticket lawyer services come at an excellent value: just $49.99 for most cases, giving you access to first-rate legal services at a price you would not expect.
+If you have recently been given a traffic ticket in Ellisville, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Ellisville traffic ticket.

 Contact Seasoned Ellisville, MO Criminal Defense Lawyers | Combs Law Group

-When you have been accused of a crime, ranging from a small traffic ticket for rolling a stop sign to serious felonies, talk to a skilled Ellisville, MO criminal defense lawyer at Combs Law Group first.
-Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
-Our firm is ready to chat with you at any time to help you defend yourself against criminal accusations and keep your hard-earned reputation amongst family and friends.
+When you have been charged with a crime, from a small traffic ticket for rolling a stop sign to grave felonies, talk to a knowledgeable Ellisville, MO criminal defense lawyer at Combs Law Group first.
+Call us at (314) 900-HELP or contact us online to set up a free review of your case.
+Our firm is here to talk with you at any time to help you defend yourself against criminal accusations and keep your precious reputation amongst friends and in the community.